Are the packages used in examples installed?

 names, each one containing names for LEDs of a given

-color, from a given manufacturer or intended mainly
+colour, from a given manufacturer or intended mainly

 for a specific use.
 These are listed in the help index for the package.